ogri-la/strongbox/README.md

 | woblight/GitAddonsManager      | https://gitlab.com/woblight/GitAddonsManager         | yes        | yes   | no   | yes     | GUI | yes    | no      | yes   | yes              | no  | no   | C++        |
 | WorldOfAddons                  | https://github.com/WorldofAddons/worldofaddons       | yes        | yes*  | yes* | yes     | GUI | yes    | no      | yes   | yes              | no  | no   | Javascript |

-\* installation on this platform is more involved than running a simple executable
+\* installation on this platform is more involved than downloading and running an executable

 ### Unmaintained